atomicjolt/react_rails_starter_app/README.md

-# React Starter App
+# Canvas Starter App

-This project provides a starting point for building a React or OAuth application.
+This project provides a starting point for building a Canvas LTI or OAuth application.

-## Running React Starter App
+## Running Canvas Starter App

 ### With Foreman
 Foreman makes it simple to startup all the services required to run the application in development mode.
 To start the application using foreman simply run: